"

 Figure 2.6.
 Workers Erecting Scaffolding Without Fall Protection Or PPE / Photo Credit: Kurayba, CC BY-SA 2.0

 Accidents and injuries are the result of unsafe conditions or unsafe acts.
-An unsafe act is just that someone is doing something dangerous and not following safe procedures.
-An unsafe condition is a dangerous situation on a job site.
+An unsafe act is just that: someone is doing something dangerous and not following safe procedures.
+An unsafe condition, however, is a dangerous situation on a jobsite.
 For example, an open hole in the floor with no guardrails or covering is an unsafe condition.
 Someone may step into the open hole and fall to the next level, getting injured or killed.
 An unsafe act would be seeing the open hole and not correcting the situation.

 Immediate vs. Long-Term Dangers

-Even though the welder sitting at a desk making small parts may not face drowning or other imminent life-threatening dangers, long-term hazards remain to consider.
-First is exposure to fumes.
-Fumes from welding can contain heavy metals that may be carcinogenic.
+Even though the welder sitting at a desk making small parts may not face drowning or other imminent life-threatening dangers, long-term hazards remain.
+The first is exposure to fumes—fumes from welding can contain heavy metals that may be carcinogenic.
 Continued overexposure to flash from the welding arc can lead to cataracts, retina damage, and blindness.
-Draping welding leads across your body for long periods and exposes you to electromagnetic pulses, which may have unknown long-term negative effects on your health.
-Of course, working in non-ergonomic positions under strain for long periods can lead to muscular-skeletal injuries, including back injuries and carpal tunnel syndrome.
+Draping welding leads across your body for long periods exposes your body to electromagnetic pulses, which may have long-term negative effects on your health.
+And, of course, working in non-ergonomic positions under strain for long periods can lead to muscular-skeletal injuries, including back injuries and carpal tunnel syndrome.

-Welders should not only think of working safely regarding immediate dangers, but they should also keep in mind there are long-term hazards to avoid.
+Welders should not only think of working safely regarding immediate jobsite dangers, but also keep in mind that there are long-term hazards to avoid.

 Attributions